nathanjordan/RideSF/README.md

 backbone view for the map.
 I'm not sure if this would force the google maps api to redraw the entire map every time the view was re-rendered; a possible experiment in the future.
 I also would have used Require.js if I had more time for dependency loading.
-I also would have implemented more thurough testing.
+I also would have implemented more thorough testing.
+Due to time constraints I wasn't able to get the client-side testing completely working, so there are some functions that are not adequately tested.
+Also, I wasn't entirely sure how to combine coverage stats for Python and Javascript so the coverage reported is the Python code coverage.

 As for additional features, theres a few things I would add.
 I'd make it so you can add favorite parking spots, add the ability to filter by parking type and